 What airlines can I use for travel with points?

 There are two ways to use your points for travel with the Chase Sapphire Preferred® Card.

 The first is to transfer them directly to the programs of participating airlines.
-These include United Airlines, Southwest Airlines, British Airways, Virgin Atlantic, Singapore Airlines, Air France, and Korean Airlines.
+These include United Airlines, Southwest Airlines, British Airways, Virgin Atlantic, Singapore Airlines, and Air France.
 Once there, you can redeem miles using the rules of each airline’s program.
 That also means you can use the miles on any partner with each airline (for example, Air Canada is a partner of United, so United miles can be used for Air Canada flights).

 The second way to redeem for travel is to book online at UltimateRewards.com With this method, there are no restrictions or rules on valid award travel and you can book any major airline you would normally find on Expedia.com (basically any except Southwest and some of the international low-cost carriers like RyanAir).

 You simply search for flights at UltimateRewards.com in the same way you would at Orbitz, Expedia, or Travelocity.
 You will see the same prices you would if buying a ticket with cash.
 Then, you can pay for all or part of the cost with points.
 Each point you have is worth 1.25 cents toward travel.
 Put another way, every 10,000 points is worth $125 toward travel.

 Will I earn miles for flights I book with points?